alicemunsal/dohex/DoHex2.md

 * Hexagonal Architecture is already used in embedded systems. [^15] DoHex architecture can be used for frontend, backend and embeded applications.

 * DoHex is quite suitable for organization-wide usage.
-It enables technical ubiquitous language among teams and projects although they have been developed in different languages and different platforms.
-It enables those projects to communicate with each other
+It enables technical ubiquitous language among teams and projects although they have been developed in different languages and platforms.
+It enables those projects to communicate with each other.

 * DoHex allows us to develop and test our application as a monolith and if it is needed, deploy it also as a microservices application with reasonable effort.